Skip to content

 The creator API key is tied to the user who built or last updated the application, not to a specific source version.
 If you update the source of an existing application (via Replace source or by deploying a new source version) as the same user who originally built it, the existing key is preserved.
 If a different user updates the source, the key changes to that user's key.
 However, if you build a new application from a source—even the same source previously used to build an app—DataRobot creates a new application entity with a new key.

-Follow the steps below to configure an application API key:
+Follow the steps below to set the Required key scope level on an application source:

-Your application code has access to the creator API key and the visitor API key.
+Your application code can use the creator API key and, when scope level is Viewer or higher, the visitor API key.
 The examples below show how to use each in Streamlit and FastAPI.

 # Work with creator API key